pendulating/bayflood/README.md

 # Modeling Urban Street Flooding from Dense Street Imagery

-A comprehensive analysis framework for detecting and analyzing urban street flooding using dashcam imagery, spatial modeling, and multiple data sources.
+A framework for detecting and analyzing urban street flooding using dashcam imagery, spatial modeling, and multiple data sources.
+Broadly applies to other urban phenomena visible in public-scene street imagery.

 ![High-level process overview of BayFlood.](docs/bayflood_teaser.gif)